-We build secure, respectful and reciprocal relationships with all members of the community.
+We build secure, respectful and reciprocal relationships with and between students, families and members of the community.
 At our preschool, the educators:

-- give priority to building strong and trusting relationships with children - value and foster collaboration - acknowledge children's prior knowledge, background, interests and differences, and - provide safe, secure and stimulating learning environments in which children can express themselves and feel respected and valued.
+- give priority to building strong and trusting relationships with children, - value and foster collaboration, - acknowledge children's prior knowledge, background, interests and differences, and - provide safe, secure and stimulating learning environments in which children can express themselves and feel respected and valued.